-The Hartford is facing a class action lawsuit from nearly 20,000 policyholders in California who allege that the insurer routinely underpays claims for damaged property.
-According to a report in Insurance Business, plaintiffs are accusing the insurance company of engaging in practices that involve depreciating items not subject to such reductions under the stipulations of the policy or state law.
-The company has also been accused of reducing sales tax paid on replacement items.
+The Hartford is facing a class-action lawsuit from nearly 20,000 policyholders in California who allege that the insurer routinely underpays claims for damaged property.
+According to a news outlet, plaintiffs are accusing the insurance company of engaging in practices that involve depreciating items not subject to such reductions under the stipulations of the policy or state law.
+The company has also been accused of reducing the sales tax paid on replacement items.

 Allegations in the Lawsuit